 Steve Harvey is the attorney-owner of Steve Harvey Law LLC, a litigation and trial law firm in Philadelphia that serves clients locally and nationally.
 In 2014, he founded A Call to the Bar: Lawyers for Common Sense on Climate Change, a nonpartisan, nonprofit group of lawyers, law professors, law students, and citizens dedicated to using the law to secure the rights of all people to a healthy and sustainable planet Earth.

 Steve graduated magna cum laude from Villanova University School of Law with a J.D. in 1989.
 He served for one year as a clerk to Judge Myron H. Bright, U.S. Court of Appeals for the Eighth Circuit.
-He entered the Honors Program of the U.S. Department of Justice in Washington, DC, and served as a trial lawyer in the Federal Programs Branch of the Civil Division from 1990 to 1993.
-From 1993 to 1995, Steve worked as a partner at Pepper Hamilton LLP and in 2000 became a partner in the commercial litigation department, where he worked until December 2013, when he founded Steve Harvey Law LLC.
+In 1990, he entered the Honors Program of the U.S. Department of Justice in Washington, DC, and served in the Federal Programs Branch of the Civil Division until 1993.
+He worked as a partner at Pepper Hamilton LLP in Philadelphia until December 2013, when he founded Steve Harvey Law LLC.

 Steve has an active pro bono practice for persons and causes in need.
 He has handled a broad range of civil rights cases involving political asylum, the rights of children, social security, religious liberty, science education, free speech, and climate change.